inthewaves/kotlin-signald/README.md

 ## Usage

 This library is compatible with the signald version in the [protocol.json](./client/protocol.json) file, which is used to generate the data classes for requests and responses.
+Also, to make it more obvious what version of signald is used to generate the classes in a particular kotlin-signald release, the signald version will be added as the build metadata in the semantic version strings of the releases.

 This project comes with a client library for signald (the `client` module).
 There are also coroutine-based message subscription handlers, which is provided as optional module (`client-coroutines`) to accommodate cases where a custom